SuryanshOps/python-security-automation/03-cryptography/README.md

 ## Conclusion

 The Cryptographic File Integrity Monitor bridges theoretical cryptography and applied systems engineering.
-By leveraging the SHA-256 algorithm, enforcing strict binary I/O handling for cross-platform stability, and utilizing the mathematical properties of the Avalanche Effect, this project demonstrates a concrete understanding of how data integrity is programmatically enforced in modern computing environments.
+By leveraging the SHA-256 algorithm, enforcing strict binary I/O handling for cross-platform stability, properly formatting data outputs for human interaction, and utilizing the mathematical properties of the Avalanche Effect, this project demonstrates a concrete understanding of how data integrity is programmatically enforced in modern computing environments.

 <br>